Elaine-Yuetong/W1_model/DEBT_TO_EQUITY.md

 The one scenario where D/E leads the other metrics is **equity erosion without new debt.** A company generating large net losses will see its equity base shrink quarter over quarter even if it takes on no new debt — D/E rises while leverage (Net Debt / EBITDA) may appear stable if EBITDA has not yet collapsed.
 This makes D/E a useful cross-check on the leverage metric for companies with large goodwill impairments, restructuring charges, or pension losses flowing through other comprehensive income.

-**Filing lag:** Identical to Leverage — 40 days after quarter-end for large accelerated filers.
-Balance sheet data; no intra-quarter updates.
+**Filing lag:** See LEVERAGE.md → Section "Signal Timing" → Three-Tier Timing Structure table — apply identical Tier 1 filing lag of 40 days; no intra-quarter updates for balance sheet items.

 ---

 ### Frequency

-Identical to Leverage metric Frequency section.
-Updates quarterly via 10-Q and annually via 10-K. No intra-quarter structured update possible — equity changes only appear on the balance sheet at filing dates.
-Going concern keyword monitoring applies as documented in the Liquidity metric.
+See LEVERAGE.md → Section "Frequency" → full section — apply identical update schedule, 8-K channel definitions, and Phase 2 vs Phase 3 priority framework; no modifications required.
+Going concern keyword monitoring: See LIQUIDITY.md → Section "Frequency" → going concern monitoring — apply identical keyword scan.

-Cross-reference: Leverage Frequency section for full channel definitions, 8-K filtering rules, and Phase 2 vs Phase 3 priority framework.
+See LEVERAGE.md → Section "Frequency" → full section — apply identical update schedule, 8-K channel definitions, and Phase 2 vs Phase 3 priority framework; no modifications required.
+Going concern keyword monitoring: See LIQUIDITY.md → Section "Frequency" → going concern monitoring — apply identical keyword scan.